 FRC staff is successfully trained in National Family Support Network (NFSN) standards of quality care for family strengthening and support.
-Outcome: FRC staff are fully trained in NFSN
+Outcome: FRC staff are fully trained in NFSN.
+Achieved March 2021

 FRC Parent Educator trained and certified in Positive Discipline.
 Outcome: Staff trained in Positive Discipline and two trained in Circle of Security.
+Achieved January 2021

 20 parents enrolled in Parent Leadership Training Institute initiative.
-Outcome: 21 parents enrolled.
+Outcome: 22 parents enrolled.
+Achieved December 2021

 At least 80% of parents attending FRC programs will complete the program.
 Outcome: 90% of parents complete FRC programs.
+Positive Discipline- 100%

 At least 90% of parents completing an FRC program will submit a program evaluation form.
 Outcome: 55% of parents complete evaluation form.
+Positive Discipline 100%

 The Family Resource Center offers 2 parent education programs: Circle of Security and Positive Discipline.
-Our goal is six to eight parents enrolling in Circle of Security, at least

-80% of those parents will complete the program and 90% of those parents will complete a program evaluation.
-Our goal is 8 to 12 parents will enroll in Positive Discipline, at least 80% of those parents will complete the program and 90% of those parents will complete a program evaluation.
+Our goal is six to eight parents enrolling in Circle of Security, at least 80% of those parents will complete the program and 90% of those parents will complete a program evaluation.
+Our goal is 8 to 12 parents will enroll in Positive Discipline, at least 80% of those parents will complete the program and 90% of those parents will complete the program and 90% of those parents will complete the program and 90% of those parents will complete the program and 90% of those parents will complete the program and 90% of those parents will complete a program evaluation.
 In both programs enrollment numbers meet the goals but 80% of parents do not always complete either program and therefore 90% of parents do not fill out the program evaluations.